KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Specular Radiance Cubemaps

 The cubemap used for specular radiance is defined as a cubemap containing separate images for each cube face.
-The mip levels shall evenly map to roughness values from 0 to 1 in the PBR material and should be generated with a principled multi-scatter GGX normal distribution.
 The data in the maps represents illuminance in candela per square meter.

-If mip-levels are included they are considered to be an approximation of the reflection at varying roughness levels.
+Using this information it is possible to calculate the non-direct light contribution to the scene if irradiance coefficients are not included.

 Cube faces are defined in the KTX2 format specification, implementations of this extension must follow the KTX2 cubemap specification.

+If specular radiance cubemap is supplied it shall be used as contribution to directed light incoming to the scene and as a source for environment reflections.

-The boundingbox for the cubemaps are declared, this means that the locality of the camera within the cubemap can be calculated.
+If the boundingbox for the cubemaps are declared, this means that the locality of the camera within the cubemap can be calculated.
 Making it possible to calculate the localized reflection vector allowing for lighting and reflections that not always uses the centerpoint of the cubemap as a reference point.
 [See Localized cubemaps](#localized-cubemaps)